eysong/C-V2XMsgExchangeAssessingTool/README.md

 # C-V2XMsgExchangeProcessAssessmentTool
 This repository is a software tool to automatically measure and assess C-V2X message exchanging process based on SAE J2735 and IEEE 1609.3 and 1609.2 standards.
+It compares the unique attributes of a transmitted packet with the received packet to confirm that the transmitted content is identical.
+It also determines if a packet was lost during transmission.

 ## How To Use
 ### Set-up